SpartnerNL/laravel-excel-docs/3.0/exports/README.md

 php artisan make:export UsersExport --model=User
 ```

-If you prefer to create the export manually, you can create the following in `App\Exports`:
+If you prefer to create the export manually, you can create the following in `app/Exports`:

 ```php
 <?php